-A king tries to buy his way back into church by offering Patrick treasure (he refuses.
-Quintus, visiting from Britain, arrogantly orders him to take it; Patrick refuses, saying Quintus and other British presbyters have no more authority over him.
+A king tries to buy his way back into church by offering Patrick treasure, which Patrick refuses.
+Quintus, visiting from Britain, arrogantly orders him to take it, and Patrick refuses his order, saying Quintus and the other British presbyters have no more authority over him.